repology/repology-updater/docs/RUNNING.md

 Since repology rules live in separate repository you'll need to clone it first.
-The location may be arbitrary, but `rules.d` subdirectory is what default config points to, so using it is the most simple way.
+The location may be arbitrary, but `rules.d` subdirectory is what default configuration file points to, so using it is the most simple way.

 ```
 git clone https://github.com/repology/repology-rules.git rules.d